SAMtoBAM/stargraph/README.md

 Or <br/>
 To simplify running ```starfish``` and ensure compatability etc: you can use the wrapper ```starfish_wrapper.sh``` provided by ```stargraph``` <br/>
 The wrapper runs the primary steps required with most default parameters <br/>
-In this case the input used will be the same list of paths to the PanSN-spec-like renamed assemblies as used for ```stargraph``` e.g. _assemblies_panSN.txt_
+In this case the input used will be the same list of paths to the PanSN-spec-like renamed assemblies as used for ```stargraph``` e.g. _assemblies_panSN.txt_ <br/>
+_Note: You can use all available assemblies for starfish but only long-contiguous assemblies for stargraph_

 	starfish_wrapper.sh -a assemblies_panSN.txt

 The final wrapper output includes a set of putative _Starships_.
-These need to be manually validated with the pair-viz outputs. <br/>

 Additional steps in the wrapper include the _de-novo_ detection of DUF3723 and MYB/SANT genes associated with _Starships_ to be used in _Starship_ and SLR visualisation <br/>
-These annotations are combined in the output file _starfish_output/${prefix}.filt.SRGs_combined.gff_ (best input for stargraph --tyrRs )
+These annotations are combined in the output file _starfish_output/${prefix}.filt.SRGs_combined.gff_ (best input for stargraph --tyrRs ) <br/>

-NEED TO DETAILS ON HOW TO SET ASIDE A MANUALLY VALIDATED SET
+Due to the putative assocaition of these MYB/SANT elements near the opposite _Starship_ edge to the captain; they are particularly helpful in visualising the ends of some elements

 # STEP 1-5 Running stargraph

-stargraphs initial module will find _Starship_-like regions and combine them with _Starships_ <br/>
+**_stargraphs_** initial module will find _Starship_-like regions and combine them with _Starships_ <br/>
-To do this combine the list of assembly paths with: <br/>
+To do this combine the list of assembly paths with ```starfish``` output: <br/>
 the tyrosine recombinase annotations (_starfish_output/geneFinder/\*.filt.gff_ or _starfish_output/${prefix}.filt.SRGs_combined.gff_  | --tyrRs) <br/>
 the _Starship_ annotations (_starfish_output/elementFinder/\*.elements.ann.feat_ | --elements)